How to find government subcontracting work: 7 practical sources

 Plain English: subcontracting plan goals

-Every large prime contractor with a federal contract over $750,000 has to set dollar targets for how much work they’ll send to small businesses.
-They report their actual spending against those targets twice a year.
-If they fall short and can’t show they tried, the government can assess liquidated damages — real money, calculated as the dollar shortfall.
+Large primes with covered federal contracts have to set dollar targets for how much work they’ll send to small businesses.
+They report actual spending against those targets.
+If they fall short and cannot show a good-faith effort, FAR 19.702 treats that failure as a material breach that can lead to liquidated damages.
 That legal pressure is what creates your opportunity.

 The practical result: thousands of large companies actively need small business subcontractors.
 Your job is to make yourself findable and to approach the right primes with targeted outreach.
 Here’s how.